ERNICommunity/3d-printing-brownbag/slides.md

 <!-- .slide: data-background-image="pla.png" data-background-size="50%" -->

 * Easy to print with
-* Do not smell or smell like candy
+* Does not smell or smell like candy
-* Almost do not wrap
+* Almost does not warp
 * Print temperature: 190°C – 230°C
 * Bed temperature: 20°C – 60°C
 * Hard but brittle